iamvisable – “Can you see me now?”

 Our Campaigns

-The I Am – Relaunch Campaign aims to raise funds to reduce feelings of isolation for those living with an invisible, chronic illness and increase awareness efforts through storytelling and community events.
+The I Am – Relaunch Campaign seeks to raise funds to alleviate feelings of isolation for individuals living with invisible chronic illnesses, while also amplifying awareness through storytelling and community events.

 OUR MISSION

-Our mission is to utilize storytelling as a tool to connect, support, and empower individuals living with an invisible, chronic illness.
+Our mission is to use storytelling to connect, support, and empower people navigating life with invisible chronic illnesses.

 Come JOIN US